 Note: Special thanks goes out to the North Carolina Department of Labor (NCDOL), Occupational Safety and Health Division, for providing the primary source document for this course, A Guide to Safe Scaffolding.
-NCDOL provides many other valuable publications for safety professionals, and we recommend visiting their website.
+NCDOL provides many other valuable publications for safety professionals, and we recommend visiting them at www.nclabor.com.

 To begin your training, click on the module links below.
 If you are just starting this course, you should start with module 1.

 OSHAcademy course final exams are designed to help ensure students demonstrate a sufficient understanding of the content covered within each course.
 To help demonstrate this understanding, students must achieve a minimum score of 70% on final exams.
 It is OSHAcademy's policy to protect the integrity of our exams and, as a result, we do not provide missed questions to students.

 After you have studied all of the course material and taken the module quizzes, you can take the final exam.
 The module quizzes are optional, but we highly recommend you take each quiz, as the questions are similar to those on the final exam.